syedaffanhamdani/cs-jokes/ReadMe.md

 # Complicated Software:

-When does Software/Your code base starts to get complicated/Messy?
+When does Software/Your code base start to get complicated/Messy?
 - Immediately after someone says this feature can be implemented in one hour

 # Copy Paste